douglascraigschmidt/LiveLessons/RxJava/README.md

 . ex2 - This example downloads multiple images from a remote web
         server via several different Java concurrency/parallelism
-        frameworks, including the parallel streams, RxJava, and Reactor.
+        frameworks, including the parallel streams, RxJava, and Project Reactor.
 It also compares the performance of the Java parallel streams framework with and without the {@code ForkJoinPool.ManagedBlocker} interface and the Java common
         fork-join pool.